mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 4 - AbortController through `sessionContext`

+**In plain English:** a cancel button.
+One shared signal that says "stop" - and because each child's signal is chained to its parent's, cancelling an agent automatically cancels everything it spawned.

 **What is missing:** `AbortController` appears nowhere in data-swarm-cli.
 For one interactive agent you can live without it.
 For a swarm you cannot - killing a subtree, enforcing a deadline, and shutting down cleanly all need a signal